alanvoss/guess_who/README.md

 The players then alternate attempting to either narrow down or guess the character that their opponent has chosen and hidden.
 They can narrow down by asking a question that has only a "yes" or "no" response.
-They can guess by asking, "Is it Philip?"

-For narrowing down, players can for example ask:
+For narrowing down or guessing a name, players can ask:

 - a part of the name
   - "Does the character's name start with the letter 'S'?"